omidsalehpour87/led-demo-tlsr8258/README.md

 ## 7. Next steps
 - Explore other SDK demos such as `UART_Demo` or `SPI_Demo`.
 - Try to integrate BLE functionality to toggle LEDs wirelessly.
+- integrate the flashing tool in the cmake project

 ## trouble shooting
 - Ensure CMake is in your PATH (`cmake --version` should work).
 If not found add it to windows PATH